Report a Data Breach

 PII includes social security numbers; personal identification numbers; passwords; pass codes; official state or government-issued driver’s license or identification card numbers; government passport numbers; biometric data; employer, student, or military identification numbers; and financial transaction devices, including financial account numbers.

-I am regulated by state or federal law, and my regulator sets its own requirements for disposal of personal identifying information.
+I am regulated by state or federal law, and my regulator sets its own requirements for disposal of PII.
 Is it sufficient to follow those laws and regulations?

 Yes.
-If you maintain procedures for disposal of PII pursuant to the laws, rules, regulations, guidances, or guidelines established by your state or federal regulator, you are in compliance with Colorado’s law governing disposal of personal identifying information.
+If you maintain procedures for disposal of PII pursuant to the laws, rules, regulations, guidances, or guidelines established by your state or federal regulator, you are in compliance with Colorado’s law governing disposal of PII.

 Protection of Personal Identifying Information